Pyotr Z. Bazhbeuk-Melikov: PNȚ recruitment and later life

 Before the general election of June 1931, Bazhbeuk-Melikov had joined the country-wide National Peasants' Party (PNȚ), and was campaigning for its candidates in Orhei County.
 A report in the PNȚ daily Dreptatea claims that he and his party colleague Ion Pelivan were prevented from speaking at a rally in Bravicea by the local Gendarmes, in defiance of the electoral laws.
+He and Ion N. Jivallo were put up as Orhei candidates for the Romanian Senate, but only took 1,280 votes between them, out of 17,276 cast—the seats were taken by National Union candidates, including General Nicolae Alevra.
+On September 6, Bazhbeuk attended the Congress of Co-operative Aviculture, convened by Vasile Ghenzul.
+Here, he argued that Bessarabia's poultry could only be improved by reforming and implicating the agricultural chambers.
 In November, the national cabinet formed by the National Liberal Party (PNL) allowed Bessarabian notables to provide input on its economic policies, with a Bessarabian Economic Council that was chaired by General Ioan Rășcanu, the Minister for Bessarabia.
 Bazhbeuk was inducted on this body, wherein he represented the agricultural chamber.

 In August 1932, after recall elections and a PNȚ sweep, the new administration deposed the Mayor of Orhei and created a provisional commission, comprising Bazhbeuk-Melikov as chairman, with Nuhim (or Naum) Rozenblit, Trofim Bacal, Mordco Man, Al. Ciobanu and Iosif Ștraveț as the other members.
+In December, he attended in Chișinău the Bessarabian agronomists' congress, where he was one of the speakers asking that the agricultural chambers be preserved under the new regime.
 Only the PNȚ put up candidates for the agricultural chamber election of January 1933, with Nicolae Checerul Cuș and Mihail Minciună being elected as president and vice president, respectively; Bazhbeuk was voted in on the permanent delegation.
 On February 18, 1933, the Ministry of Internal Affairs appointed Bazhbeuk as Mayor of Orhei, with Rozenblit as his aide.
-During his tenure, he advanced projects for an aqueduct and a public bathhouse, and initiated a search for financing.
+During his tenure, he advanced projects for an aqueduct and a public bathhouse, and initiated a search for financing; according to Tavitian, he was "beloved by the entire [city] population."

 Bazhbeuk resigned on December 14, to be replaced by the Constantin Plăcintă.
 His decision was prompted by a PNL victory in the concurrent legislative election.
 Bazhbeuk's other activity, at the agricultural chamber, saw him being appointed to a labor court for the Orhei wine-making industry—as assistant judge to Alexandru Polansky—on September 1, 1933.
 The PNL moved to disestablish all such chambers in April 1934, prompting the former Minister of Agriculture, Virgil Potârcă, to filibuster on the issue in the Assembly of Deputies.
 With this intervention, Potârcă noted that the Zemstvo and the chamber of agriculture in Orhei had been highly successful, but that the Romanian government, unlike its Russian predecessor, had been predatory, returning as investments only 2 or 3% of what it collected as taxes.
 To highlight the point that nothing else had changed since the "Russian times", he argued: "It says here that they even have the same agronomist, a certain Melicov."